Estimated reading time: 4 minutes

 Ideal temperature in captivity

-So, crested geckos don’t really need high temperatures.
-If you look at these temperatures you will see that these are roughly the same temperatures that humans like.
+So, crested geckos don’t need high temperatures.
+If you look at these temperatures, you will see roughly the same temperatures that humans like.
 Most room temperatures will be fine for a crested gecko.
-So if you live in a mild climate and the room temperature is between these temperatures you should be fine.
+So if you live in a mild climate and the room temperature is between these temperatures, you should be fine.

 What Happens When Crested Geckos are Exposed to Heat and Cold?

 If you live in a hot region or if there’s a really hot summer, you’ll need to move the terrarium into a cooler room.
 Crested geckos can have stress from the heat and can even get a heat stroke if temperatures are above 85 degrees Fahrenheit (29 degrees Celsius).

 Cresties can easily get overheated when it’s too hot.
 For example, when the terrarium is next to a window, the hot sun that shines through the window may raise the temperature in the terrarium fast.
 For that reason, I wouldn’t recommend placing the terrarium next to a window.

 During the winter, cresties will tolerate night-time temperature drops as low as about 65 degrees Fahrenheit (18 degrees Celsius).
 They can even take temperatures as low as 50 degrees Fahrenheit (10 degrees Celsius) if they can warm up later.

 However, if the temperature is consistently lower than 72 degrees Fahrenheit (22 degrees Celsius), you may need to provide additional heating.
 In most cases, a low-wattage incandescent bulb will provide enough warmth for your crestie and enough light for the live plants in the terrarium.